Canadian Red Cross Standard First Aid is a 14-16 hour course that is taught over 2 full days, or during 4 evening sessions.

 - Scout and guide leaders

-How to register for a Standard First Aid Course?
+How do I register for a Standard First Aid Course?

 Our Standard First Aid courses are currently offered on a group course basis only, and are available to groups of 8 or more throughout the Greater Vancouver area (Vancouver, Burnaby, New Westminster, Port Moody, Coquitlam, Port Coquitlam, Maple Ridge, Langley, Cloverdale, Surrey, White Rock, Delta, Richmond, North Vancouver, West Vancouver) and the Fraser Valley (Mission, Aldergrove, Abbotsford, Chilliwack).